a woman in a green dress playing a violin in front of an audience

 Grant is the second crack, and the more dangerous one.
 He is perceptive enough to see her clearly and disciplined enough not to say so.
 He holds his questions carefully and not yet, and that patience — of all things — is what gets through her defenses.
 She is used to people who press.
 She does not know what to do with someone who waits.

-The treasure hunt forces the third crack.
-Each artifact surfaces another century of her life, another thing she survived, another reminder that survival has always been the only victory available to her.
+The artifact recovery forces the third crack.
+Each object surfaces another century of her life, another thing she survived, another reminder that survival has always been the only victory available to her.
 The flashbacks are not nostalgic.
 They are a reckoning.